aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/addvideoframe/_index.md

 ---
 title: AddVideoFrame
 second_title: Aspose.Sildes for .NET API Reference
-description: Adds a new video frame to the end of a collection.
+description: Creates a new video frame and adds it to the end of the shape collection.
 type: docs
 weight: 210
 url: /aspose.slides/shapecollection/addvideoframe/